dimitri4788/notes/softwaretesting.md

     - here we use the results of the pseudo random number generator to randomly create test inputs and we deliver those to the system under test
 - Regression testing
     - it is a type of software testing that verifies that software previously developed and tested still performs correctly even after it was changed or interfaced with other software
+- Functional testing
+    - tests that focus on business requirements
+- Smoke/Sanity testing
+    - tests that it doesn't just blow up immediately
+- Acceptance testing
+    - tests done by an actual end user